7thLucas/full-app-6a2a4-cf198-4657/_doc/product-overview.md

 "Simple" is a hard requirement — lightweight and fast, not an enterprise CRM.
 Favor clarity and low friction over feature breadth.

 ## Open / to confirm
-- The single day-one "brilliant" capability to lead with
 - Product name
 - Brand and visual direction